Sky (New Zealand): Replacement of legacy hardware

 From November 2015, Sky started replacing the legacy standard digital decoders and original 2005 My Sky decoders with a new digital decoder, manufactured by Kaon.

 The Kaon Sky box includes built-in Wi-Fi.
-A Sky Link adapter device can be ordered for free by customers, in order to use a Wi-Fi connection on current My Sky boxes.
 The Kaon box has an ability to block recording features and storage capacity.
-The decoder upgrade allowed Sky to cease broadcasting scrambled channels using H.262 video compression in favor of H.264, which means Sky roughly doubled its capacity on satellite for additional channels and possibly Ultra H.265 HD broadcasts in the future.
-The upgrade of transponders to H.264 was completed in March 2019.
-Free-to-air channels such as Prime, Edge TV and Bravo Plus 1 remain in H.262 to be accessible to non-Sky subscribers such as Freeview viewers.
+The decoder upgrade allowed Sky to cease broadcasting scrambled channels using H.262 video compression in favor of H.264.

-Additionally, the My Sky HDi and My Sky + decoder software was upgraded to use the same system software as the new Kaon boxes.
-The new Sky software had features such as internet capability, search functionality, favourite channels, and a series stack function.

 The software upgrade to My Sky boxes contained many bugs and caused thousands of customers to become disgruntled.
 The major issue was with the screen font which Sky later addressed in a future upgrade.

 Proposed merger with Vodafone New Zealand

-In June 2016, Sky TV and Vodafone New Zealand agreed to merge, with Sky TV purchasing 100% of Vodafone NZ operations for a cash payment of $1.25 billion NZD and issuing new shares to the Vodafone Group.
+In June 2016, Sky TV and Vodafone New Zealand (now One NZ) agreed to merge, with Sky TV purchasing 100% of Vodafone NZ operations for a cash payment of $1.25 billion NZD and issuing new shares to the Vodafone Group.
 Vodafone UK will get 51% stake of the company.
 However, the proposed merger was rejected by the Commerce Commission which saw a plunge in Sky TV's shares.
+Sky continued to be a wholesale channel provider to Vodafone until 31 March 2023.